Today, you’re going to learn everything about using CBD oil for anxiety.

-Researchers agree that mental disorders like depression and anxiety cause measurable changes in critical areas of the brain like the hippocampus (associated with memory).
+Mental disorders like depression and anxiety cause measurable changes in the brain.
+One study found that chronic stress can shrink the hippocampus (associated with emotion memory) (16).

 But there are more studies.

-For example, a 2011 study compared 2 groups of Social Anxiety Disorder patients on anxiety levels.
-The first group was given an oral dose of CBD, while the second group was given a placebo.
-The researchers found that the group that was given CBD had a significant decrease in anxiety levels.
+Another 2011 study compared anxiety levels in 2 groups of social anxiety disorder patients (18).
+The first group got an oral dose of CBD, while the second group got a placebo.
+The group that got CBD experienced a significant decrease in anxiety levels.

 The bottom line?

-We can see that science supports CBD as a tool to reduce anxiety (among countless other benefits), and is slowly starting to understand the exact mechanisms at play for this beneficial effect.
+We can see that science supports the use of CBD as a possible tool for anxiety relief.
+While more research is needed, science is also starting to understand the exact mechanisms at play for CBD’s anxiety-reducing effects.